HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Model

-The trained model was exported in TensorFlow → Keras format.
+The model was exported as TensorFlow Keras.

-Files used:
+The exported files are:

 - keras_model.h5
 - labels.txt